PdxCodeGuild/class_pandaaaa/Code/Theo/capstone/readme.md

 * The rate of efficiency of panels.
 Still working on figuring out an estimate to how efficient the panels could be.

 ## Functionality
+* The user will be prompted to login and create an account.
+* Once logged in, a user can save their details, which will include location and size of solar array they intend to purchase.
+* User will be able to update their location, as well as array
+* Once all information is presented, user can lookup (with charts) to see the cost/savings over time

+## Schedule
+#### Milestone 1 (9/12)
+* User login complete with models for all their info
+* All API's in place to aggregrate data
+* information is presented on website in plain text
+#### Milestone 2 (9/19)
+* Graphs!
+Graphs showing rate of savings, depreciation, and all other relevant data are now incorporated into design
+* Array size is determined by something much cooler than a text box.
+Maybe some way to drag boxes...this may be a stretch goal
+#### Stretch goals (????)
+* More precise information for solar arrays with direction and angle taking place.